tritonJS826/masters-way/mw-chat-bff/apiAutogenerated/mw-chat-websocket/docs/SchemasMessageReader.md

 ### NewSchemasMessageReader

-`func NewSchemasMessageReader(imageUrl string, name NullableString, readDate string, userId string, ) *SchemasMessageReader`
+`func NewSchemasMessageReader(imageUrl string, name string, readDate string, userId string, ) *SchemasMessageReader`

 NewSchemasMessageReader instantiates a new SchemasMessageReader object This constructor will assign default values to properties that have it defined,